Get the Training You Need

 Based on experience, outcomes will vary depending on the OSHA representative, OSHA office, situation, incident, and even state.
 Please consider the facts:

-- When a Competent person performs the Annual Documented CP FP Equipment Inspection that shows that they have gone above the OSHA law, complied with the manufactures recommendations, and followed the ANSI standard (Z359).
+• When a Competent person performs the Annual Documented CP FP Equipment Inspection that shows that they have gone above the OSHA law, complied with the manufacturer recommendations, and followed the ANSI standard (Z359).
 The employee must have a current certificate on file.

 To register for one of our Competent Person trainings, click one of the options below - offered in-person, virtual or on-site: